Schedulers

 -

 Specify Resource grouping to determine how the resources are grouped in the Scheduler.
-Select one of the following options:
+See: Set up resource grouping in a Scheduler.

 -